KittyGiraudel/site/_posts/2016-04-07-twitter-as-a-techie.md

 ---
-title: "Twitter as a techie"
+title: Twitter as a techie
 tags:
   - techie
   - twitter